Change that happens beneath the surface.

 • Unresolved Grief

-Even if your situation looks different on the surface, the underlying process is often similar.
+The issues above are examples.
+Even when the surface details differ, the underlying process is often similar.

 Ready to Explore This?